jlacar/aoc-in-kotlin-all/README.md

 [Advent of Code](https://adventofcode.com) is an annual programming competition with a Christmas-y theme.
 It runs from December 1st to the 25th.

-I'm slowly working my way through all the AoC problems starting for the first year it ran in 2015.
-My goal is to get all fifty stars for each year and solve the puzzles using Kotlin.
+I'm slowly working my way through all the AoC puzzles starting from the first year it ran in 2015.
+My goal is to get all fifty stars for each year using Kotlin.
 This repository is a record of this multi-year exercise.

 ## Events